melsvaneck/DataProcessing/Homework/README.md

 Homework for week 2 shows data from a csv file in a boxplot and a histogram run eda.py check out the json file
-# Week 2
+# Week 3
-Homework for week 2 shows data from a csv file in a boxplot and a histogram run convertCSV2JSON.py check out the json file got to the web page
+Homework for week 3 shows data from a csv file linegraph. canvas is used to make the graph run convertCSV2JSON.py check out the json file got to the web page